dimus/dimus.github.io/_posts/2015-04-26-first-post.md

     :r !bdate

-Another thing I found useful is `gqip` shorcut that reformats paragraphs for me and wraps them neatly at 80 columns.
+Another thing I found to be useful is `gqip` shorcut that reformats paragraphs for me and wraps them neatly at 80 columns.
 However when I looked at my first post I found that my text wraps at every new line I inserted!
 Definitely not what I want.
-After reading about [kramdown options][4] i found how to change this
+After reading about [kramdown options][4] i found how to change this behavior:
-behavior:

 ```yaml
 markdown: kramdown